Travel Medical Insurance for Canadian Snowbirds and Seniors

 HOW TO GET YOUR BEST QUOTE:

-Please click on "Questionnaire" in the table below, fill out the questionnaire with a few insurers and submit: we will get your questionnaires and help you to choose the best solution based on the information on these questionnaires.
+Please click on "Questionnaire" in the table below, fill out the questionnaire with a few insurers and submit: we will get your questionnaires and help you to choose your best solution based on the information on these questionnaires.

-b) OR call us for consultation, which questionnaires may be the most favourable for you.
+c) Call us for consultation, which questionnaires may be the most favourable for you.

 Eligibility Requirements and Medical Questionnaires